 - Top 12 dough rectangles with about 1 ½ – 2 tablespoons of grated apple then top each with 1 tablespoon of the brown sugar mixture, leaving about 1/2 “ all the way around.

 - Lightly brush a small amount of cold water around the edges of the of the dough.
 Gently seal the edges by pressing together.
 Create a decorative crimp by pressing the edges of the dough together with the back of a fork.

 - Place the pop tarts back on the lined baking sheet, and return to the refrigerator or freezer to chill for another 30 minutes.

 - Preheat the oven to 375°.

-- Whisk the egg in a small bowl.
+- Whisk the egg with a dash of water in a small bowl.